saint11/DeadWeight/source/blacksalt.md

 print: true

 links-title: Books
-links: Core Rules|index, Bestiary, Blacksalt*
+links:  Core Rules|index, Playing the Game|game, Bestiary, Blacksalt*
 ---

 [This section of the book is still a very early work in progress, more content will come soon!]{.alert}